Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

 \begin{theorem} Let $\Gamma$ be a finite simplicial graph such that the associated flag complex $\flag\Gamma$ is simply connected, and let $\alpha \in \set{3,4}$.
 If $\Gamma$ has property $\D \alpha$, then $\Dehn{\bbg\Gamma}(n) \succcurlyeq n^\alpha$. \end{theorem}

-To establish cubic and quartic lower bounds for the Dehn functions of \cref{main-theorem}, we need to produce a family of null-homotopic alternating words $ w_n $ such that we can find a cubic, respectively quartic, lower bound for the area of almost-flat van Kampen diagrams for $w_n$.
-To get these lower bounds, we study the behaviour of corridors and annuli inside such diagrams.
+To establish cubic and quartic lower bounds for the Dehn functions in \cref{lower-bounds}, we need to produce a family of null-homotopic alternating words $ w_n $ such that we can find a cubic, respectively quartic, lower bound for the area of almost-flat van Kampen diagrams for $w_n$.
+To obtain these lower bounds, we analyse the behaviour of corridors and annuli inside such diagrams.

 Recall that both corridors and annuli inherit a natural orientation: our convention is that the positive orientation of an $a$-corridor or $a$-annulus is the one such that the $a$-edges transverse to it are oriented from left to right.